jvansch1/ycharts-wiki/Deployment-Procedures.md

 # Now do any post deploy tasks
 ```

-### Make annotation on Pivotal Tracker and Google Analytics
+### Make annotation on Pivotal Tracker
+- Go through all of the stories in current and accept the delivered ones
+- Create a new ticket of type "Release".
+Make the title the same as the release git tag
+- Drag the release ticket over to current so it's just under the green stories you just accepted

 ## Doing a hotfix release on production